Britain's Edmund subdues Dimitrov to reach semis

 “Today was just one of those days, I just couldn’t find a way,” Dimitrov, still awaiting his first major final, said.

-Dimitrov had two break points then saved a set point in the next game but Edmund earned another chance with a volley and moved ahead with a heavy first serve.
+Dimitrov had two break points and saved a set point in the next game but Edmund earned another chance with a volley and moved ahead with a heavy first serve.

 Edmund dipped a little in the second set and Dimitrov took full advantage to level.
 But the silky Bulgarian never looked comfortable against an ultra aggressive opponent and a double-fault at 3-4 in the third set proved costly.

-The players swapped breaks in the fourth set but Dimitrov was winning only half of his first serve points and the pressure finally told as a backhand error gave Edmund a break at 4-4.
+The players swapped breaks in the fourth but Dimitrov was winning only half his first-serve points and the pressure finally told as a backhand error gave Edmund a break at 4-4.

-A tense final game saw Edmund double-fault but an ace brought up match point before Dimitrov sliced long.
+In a tense final game, Edmund double-faulted but an ace brought up match point before Dimitrov sliced long.

+“I am loving it right now, just the way I‘m playing,” Edmund told reporters.
+“I‘m 23 years old, my first grand slam semi-final.
+First time I played on one of the biggest courts in the world.
+To beat a quality of player like Grigor.
+They’re great feelings.”